indieweb/webmention-client-ruby/USAGE.md

 response.uri       #=> HTTP::URI
 ```

+> [!NOTE]
-💡 **Note:** `Webmention::Response` objects may return a variety of status codes that will vary depending on the endpoint's capabilities and the success or failure of the request.
+> `Webmention::Response` objects may return a variety of status codes that will vary depending on the endpoint's capabilities and the success or failure of the request.
 See [the Webmention spec](https://www.w3.org/TR/webmention/) for more on status codes on their implications.
 A `Webmention::Response` responding affirmatively to `ok?` _may_ also have a non-successful HTTP status code (e.g. `404 Not Found`).

 ## Sending multiple webmentions